-With some of these “self” we feel at ease while others there are definitely strange or unpleasant, these are the renegades “self”.
-According to this theory, these “self” are formed from behaviors that have been repressed and are not socially accepted.
+With some of these “ego” we feel at ease while others there are definitely strange or unpleasant, these are the renegades “ego”.
+According to this theory, these “ego” are formed from behaviors that have been repressed and are not socially accepted.
 But ideas, impulses and emotions that are at the base do not disappear, but continue to exist, repressed in the unconscious.

 How to survive a verbal attack?

 – Discover the emotions that underlie.
 Normally constructive criticism are made as of rationality and respect.
 This means they have a contained emotion.
 When critics overflow emotions, chances are good that are a projection of one of these renegades “ego”.
 Therefore, the problem is not yours but of those who criticize you this way.

 – Remember that a critic is only an opinion.
 Too many people are easy to criticism and speak easily.
 In any case, remember that criticism is only an opinion, good or less like any other.
 In fact, chances are that the critic is based on a totally distorted image of you, without knowing you as a person or know your story.
 Don’t forget that constructive criticism is based on understanding and builds bridges, destructive criticism is based on misconceptions and raise walls.